Edge of Seventeen: Background and inspiration

-Composition and lyrics
+Composition

-As is typical of Nicks' songs, the lyrics are highly symbolic.
 Nicks has said that the white-winged dove represents the spirit leaving the body on death, and some of the verses capture her experience of the days leading up to her uncle Jonathan's death.
-During the recording session for "Edge of Seventeen", someone from Nicks' backing band recommended that they emulate the guitar riff The Police's "Bring On the Night", although guitarist Waddy Wachtel was unfamiliar with the song.
+During the recording session for "Edge of Seventeen", someone from Nicks' backing band recommended that they emulate the guitar riff from The Police's "Bring On the Night", although guitarist Waddy Wachtel was unfamiliar with the song.

 "I had never heard "Bring On the Night," and at that session they told me they were going to do this song based on this feel.
 I had heard something about the Police, but I didn't know what they were talking about.
 Then about two years ago, I had the radio on, and on comes what sounds like "Edge of Seventeen" – and all of a sudden, there's Sting's voice!
 I thought, 'We ripped them off completely!'
 I called Stevie that night and said, 'Listen to me, don't ever do that again!'"